 Who Can Submit a VCF Claim for Burial and Memorial Expenses?

 Funeral and burial costs can often be significant.
-Importantly, the VCF will issue compensation for documented burial and memorial expenses for victims who passed away due to an eligible 9/11-related illness or injury.
+Importantly, the VCF will issue compensation for documented burial and memorial expenses for victims who passed away due to an eligible 9/11-related illness or injury and suffered a wrongful death.
 These claims must be submitted to the VCF by the personal representative of the victim, along with the initial deceased claim submission.

 Critically, only the personal representative of a 9/11 victim has the legal authority to submit a deceased claim with the VCF and request reimbursement for burial or memorial expenses.
 Even if you’re the spouse or the victim’s next of kin, you’ll still need to obtain Letters Testamentary or Letters of Administration to file a VCF deceased claim.
 The personal representative will be responsible for distributing the reimbursement for burial expenses to the individual who paid them.